-Someone once said that sales without customer service is like stuffing money into a pocket full of holes.
-I couldn’t agree more.
-From my own experience, I’ve been able to grow my company’s conversions by 250%, just by talking to my customers.
+Someone once said that sales without customer service is like stuffing money into a pocket full of holes–and I couldn’t agree more.
+From my own experience, I’ve been able to grow my company’s conversions by 250 percent just by talking to my customers.
 Undoubtedly, understanding customer service can make you better at business.
 With that in mind, here are 10 customer service lessons every entrepreneur should learn.

+As an entrepreneur, customer service is one of your biggest assets.
 The biggest mistake any business owner can make when it comes to customer service is to assume that they understand what the customer wants.
-Don’t approach a customer with a list of scripted questions– simply ask how they use your product or service, what they like, and what they don’t.
+Instead of approaching a customer with a list of scripted questions, simply ask how they use your product or service, what they like, and what they don’t.
 Then listen.
 What you gain–if you’re willing to listen without judgement–will be invaluable.

-Find the best tools to provide the best service
+3. Find the tools that provide the best service

 Customer tracking and service can’t be done on sticky notes, but being tempted into buying the cheapest customer relationship management (CRM) software can be just as problematic.
-Don’t do it.
-Instead, think about how to best empower your employees to give the service your customers deserve, and buy the CRM (or any other tool needed) that will make that happen.
+Instead, think about how to best empower your employees to give the service your customers deserve, and buy a CRM (or any other tool needed) that is designed for your business model, staff, and customers.
 Your customers and staff will thank you for it.

 This lesson relates specifically to disagreements with customers, and it can be a difficult one to learn.
 Too many entrepreneurs are so narrowly focused on what it’ll take for their businesses to succeed, that they fail to notice when exceptions to established policies are necessary.